aimanraz/Aiman_Portfolio/README.md

 # My Data Science Portfolio
 Hello guys, welcome to my data science portfolio.
-Im so exicited that you guys check it out.
+I'm so excited that you guys check it out.
 As you expected, I'm new in this field.
-Last few months I just started to learn about data science and smashing some MOOCs courses.
-So yeah hope you enjoyed and gain some knowledges from my portfolio.
+Last few months, I just started to learn about data science and smashing some MOOCs courses.
+So yeah hope you enjoyed and gained some pieces of knowledge from my portfolio.

 # [Data Analysis](https://github.com/aimanraz/data-analysis.git)
 Consisting all of the personal project mainly focus on methods and framework to draw insight from the data.